 Committee members spend countless hours evaluating teams during the regular season.
 They are expected to be experts on the teams within their assigned regions while maintaining a broad-based knowledge of Division I basketball.

 Committee gathers and begins discussions for the upcoming basketball season, which begins about the same time.
 Conferences are divided among committee members so person can focus on monitoring assigned teams throughout the season.

-Committee members attend the NCAA Convention and review what they have seen throughout the non-conference portion of the season.
+Committee members meet in Indianapolis for a committee orientation meeting to review the selection, seeding and bracketing technology available to them as well as having a thorough discussion of teams.
 This is one of many conversations the group will have to swap opinions until they meet in person for selections.